 Editor's note: Other access category criteria types, in particular whether QFI is a suitable parameter, are FFS.

+Editor's note: When the standardized access category, that is used in combination with the access identities to determine the establishment cause, is not provided, then it is FFS how the UE derives RRC establishment cause.

 NOTE: An access category criteria type can be associated with more than one access category criteria values.
 In this case, the access attempt matches the access category if the access criteria for the access attempt match any of the associated access criteria type values.

 If the UE is configured with operator-defined access categories for a PLMN, then access control in 5GMM-IDLE mode will only be performed for the event a) defined in subclause 4.5.1.